 This certificate provides three courses focused on publishing software.
 Project types range from simple flyers to printed and electronic multi-page documents.
 Software covered includes Adobe Illustrator, Adobe InDesign, iBook Author, and Adobe Acrobat.

-Network with students in the graphic communications field.
+Network with students in the graphic communications field and get involved in work-study activities.

 if Full Time